celestelayne/fantastic-octo-guide/01-networks-communciations/README.md

 An HTTP server can be useful for testing web applications locally during development and for sharing files across multiple devices connected on the same network, like a mobile phone or tablet.

 First, check to see if you have python installed on your computer and if so, which version.
-Open your command prompt (Windows) or terminal (macOS/Linux).
+Open your Command Prompt (Windows) or Terminal (macOS/Linux).
 To check if Python is installed, enter one of the following commands:
 ```bash
 $ python --version
 # If the above fails, try: